 I have done many things in my 76 years.

 I wrote a song that got into the Top Twenty in 1961, then I was a boy banker in Africa, a guitar teacher in the USA, a psychiatric social worker in Scotland.
 I began to write books, mostly about aspects of Scottish traditional song.

 Then came the Songmaker In Schools project, in which I began to visit schools, writing new songs with the kids.

 From that came an artistic partnership with African artist Amu Logotse, which led to me becoming a storyteller and project organiser.
-In 2015 I was given the Hamish Henderson Award For Services To Tradtional Music.
+In 2015 I was startled to be given the Hamish Henderson Award For Services To Tradtional Music.

 I have told stories or made songs in 200 schools, 50 libraries and 30 museums in Scotland, Russia, the Netherlands, Sweden, Canada, the USA, Uganda, the Czech Republic and England.

 I have had six books, many articles and various CDs published by others, and have published 10+ myself as Gallus Publications, and have created and performed in many shows.

 Currently I continue to work with Christine Kydd on songwriting projects, and to develop the longterm charitable project for street kids I co-run in Uganda.
 I am helping Christine work up training and mentoring projects.

 Various ideas are in stages of development.
 They include applying the People's Parish approach to communities where I am active, working towards the 150 year recognition of the meeting of David Livingstone and Henry Stanley with a uniting theme of Water, and other stuff.